-The Principal Aims are:
+Our Principal Aims are:

-- to stimulate your enthusiastic and inquisitive interest in understanding living organisms at the molecular and cellular levels; - to help you understand the relevance of molecular and cellular biology to everyday life, such as in treatment of diseases and the industrial use of organisms and biological products; - to provide you with practice in speaking, writing and working in groups, essential for biologists, but also invaluable in the wider workplace; - to train you in laboratory and scholarship skills appropriate for employment, postgraduate study and research in the many disciplines to which biotechnology is now central.
+- To stimulate your enthusiastic and inquisitive interest in understanding living organisms at the molecular and cellular levels. - To help you understand the relevance of molecular and cellular biology to everyday life, such as in treatment of diseases and the industrial use of organisms and biological products. - To provide you with practice in speaking, writing and working in groups, essential for biologists, but also invaluable in the wider workplace. - To train you in laboratory and scholarship skills appropriate for employment, postgraduate study and research in the many disciplines to which molecular and cellular biology is now central.